rdrishabh38/steam_market_history_tracker/readme.md

 Before running the scripts, you must provide your Steam session cookies for authentication.

-* Create a new file in the project's root directory named config.json.
+* Navigate to the file in the project's root directory named ```config.json```.

-* Paste the following structure into it:
+* Update the fields in the JSON file as per your requirement:

     ```bash
     {